nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

       Expected: The list of shows is sorted by status in ascending order.

 5. Test case: Sort with multiple different prefixes
-   1. Command: `sort n/asc s/dsc` <br>
+   1. Command: `sort r/asc s/dsc` <br>
-      Expected: The list of shows is sorted by name in ascending order followed by status in descending order.
+      Expected: The list of shows is sorted by status in descending order followed by rating in ascending order.

    2. Command: `sort n/asc s/dsc so/statusname`<br>
       Expected: The list of shows is sorted by status in descending order followed by name in ascending order.